Republic. Declared independence from Spain in 1968.

 The area was first colonised by the Portuguese in the late 15th century and handed over to the Spanish in 1788.
 Self-government was granted in 1959, followed by full independence in 1968.Its economy has expanded rapidly following the discovery of oil and gas deposits in the Gulf of Guinea, though little of this wealth has trickled down to the general population.
 The government has been described by a variety of human rights organisations as among the worst abusers of human rights in Africa.

-Travellers wishing to travel outside Malabo on the island of Bioko, or outside Bata on the mainland, will need to inform the Protocol Division of the Ministry of Foreign Affairs, Cooperation and Francophonie in advance.
+If you wish to travel outside Malabo on the island of Bioko, or outside Bata on the mainland, you will need to inform the local authorities in advance.

 There have been attacks of armed robbery on commercial shipping vessels in the Gulf of Guinea.